lensapp/lens/docs/extensions/guides/ipc.md

 # Inter Process Communication

-A Lens Extension can utilise IPC to send information between its `LensRendererExtension` and its `LensMainExtension`.
+A Lens Extension can utilize IPC to send information between its `LensRendererExtension` and its `LensMainExtension`.
 This is useful when wanting to communicate directly within your extension.
 For example, if a user logs into a service that your extension is a facade for and `main` needs to know some information so that you can start syncing items to the `Catalog`, this would be a good way to send that information along.